oseimishaella385-cell/global-economic-analysis-sql-powerbi/README.md

 - The Cost of Living Index and Local Purchasing Power Index are comparable across countries.
 The analysis accepts Numbeo's methodology, where New York City = 100, as a consistent benchmark for international comparisons.

-- The custom Salary-to-Cost Ratio is treated as a comparative indicator rather than a measure of actual disposable income.
+- The custom Salary Value Score is treated as a comparative indicator rather than a measure of actual disposable income.
 It assumes that dividing average salary by the Cost of Living Index provides a useful way to compare countries, while recognising that it does not capture every aspect of affordability.

 ---